Table of Contents

 For example, over the past few years, the Burnaby Public Library has been going outside the walls of the library to meet the needs of the community.
 It has been an important switch to listen and learn about how the library can support all individuals.
 This has been a shift from the library seeing themselves as “the experts” and instead, listening to the voices within the community where the real experts are.

 It all started with a very special friend of library staff Denise’s.
 This friend, a mom, told her that she would never bring her son, Theo* to the library.
 For instance, Theo’s mom sees the library as a traditionally quiet space.
 And a place where her son would be “shushed”.
 Moreover, she was fearful that people would judge his behaviour as they would not understand he is neuroatypical.
 Furthermore, she was even more fearful that people would be judgmental of her parenting choices.
 As a result, at the library, with this feedback, we recognized we were not supporting this family in the way we wanted to.
 Importantly, we realized that we had to change.
 We want to help the neurodiverse community feel welcome at our library.
 Therefore, our journey to connect with neurodiversity began.

 Our steps to be welcoming to everyone led us to seek out and develop relationships with the neurodiverse community.
 For instance, we know we need to hear from them directly.
 We seek to understand what they want and need to make visiting the library a successful and pleasant experience for all.
-As an example, we heard from the community about the need to provide sensory tools.
+For example, we heard from the community about the need to provide sensory tools.
 These sensory tools would help to support people while visiting the library.
 Since receiving this feedback, we have purchased sensory equipment, like weighted lap pads as an example, to help those who experience sensory sensitivity or sensory overload.